ePlanSys/eplansys/eplansys_docs/reports/epistemic_end_to_end.rst

     [epistemic_bt] [goal] (and (Kw r1 blocked-north) ...
 (Kw r3 blocked-south)) holds

-Four candidate worlds at the start, two after the first sensing, one after the second --- and the goal checked against the state that actually resulted rather than the one planning assumed.
+Four candidate worlds at the start, two after the first sensing, one after the second, and the goal checked against the state that actually resulted rather than the one planning assumed.

 Defects the end-to-end path exposed